-Richard Davis has practiced complex commercial litigation for more than 30 years.
-He is a member of the firm's Securities Enforcement & Litigation; Consumer Law, Finance & Class Action; and Business Litigation & Dispute Resolution Practices.
-He also has extensive experience in health care, distribution and franchise, and hospitality matters.
+Richard Davis has practiced complex commercial litigation for more than 35 years.
+He is a member of the firm's Securities Enforcement & Litigation; Consumer Law, Finance & Class Action and Business Litigation & Dispute Resolution Practices.
+He also has extensive experience in health care, distribution and franchise and hospitality matters.

-Prior to joining Foley & Lardner, Mr. Davis was a litigation partner with the Chicago office of Rudnick & Wolfe, a predecessor firm to DLA Piper.
+Prior to joining Foley & Lardner, Rich was a litigation partner with the Chicago office of Rudnick & Wolfe, a predecessor firm to DLA Piper.
 From 1994 to 2006, he worked in Foley’s former West Palm Beach office.
-Mr. Davis, who resides in Boca Raton, maintains an active practice throughout South Florida, as well as elsewhere in the state.
+Rich, who resides in Boca Raton, maintains an active practice throughout South Florida, as well as elsewhere in the state.

 - Won dismissal, with prejudice, of a multi-million dollar consumer class action lawsuit alleging that a real estate developer wrongfully required purchasers to buy title insurance.
 (U.S. District Court, Miami)